 It’s windy and cold.
 A blizzard is raging outside.
 Everybody’s roof is snow covered and I’m the roofer people call because my reputation for not scaring people precedes me.

 The cold is your friend right now.
 Water is in its solid form and as long as it stays frozen, it won’t be coming in.
 There’s nothing that can be done until the roof can be accessed and it can’t be accessed until after there’s some melting.
 You can’t fix a leaky roof from the inside, so don’t even try.
-Your best solution may be to just tarp off the problem area until the spring, but be sure not to block off any venting pipes that vent out dangerous gasses.
+Your best solution may be to just tarp off the problem area until the spring (if tarping can be done safely), but be sure not to block off any venting pipes that vent out dangerous gasses.

 Now is a time when you can start planning if you know where to start.